Home » C#.Net

-Differences between byte and sbyte in C#
+What is the difference between byte and sbyte in C#?

-byte is used to work with unsigned byte data, it works with an only positive value between in the range of 0 to 255.
+A single byte can store 8-bits value.
+Both are used for byte type of data i.e., the data that contains an only 1-byte value.
+The byte is used to work with unsigned byte data, it works with an only positive value between in the range of 0 to 255.

-sbyte is used to work with the signed byte data, it works with both types of data (Negative and Positive), it can store the between in the range of -128 to 127.
+The sbyte is used to work with the signed byte data, it works with both types of data (Negative and Positive), it can store the between in the range of -128 to 127.

-Differences between 'byte' and 'sbyte'
+Differences between byte and sbyte

 byte sbyte